Young Harry found his feet – and voice – in Wales… | Peter Jackson

 “When you consider that there are ten other rugby clubs within a tenmile radius of Tycroes you get some idea of the passion for the game in these parts.
 If Tycroes allowed Harry to make the most of his talents, then it’s only fair to say that the entire Randall family has had a big influence on Tycroes.

-“Jobie runs a successful business and he's been very generous in his sponsorship as well as providing three sons who have given excellent service to the club.
-Rugby doesn't pay for itself at any level and everything at our club is done on a volunteer basis.''
+“Jobie runs a successful business and he’s been very generous in his sponsorship as well as providing three sons who have given excellent service to the club.
+Rugby doesn’t pay for itself at any level and everything at our club is done on a volunteer basis.”

-The youngest Randall's capacity for raising rooves at every stop along his journey from Tycroes to Amman United, Kidwelly, Llandovery College, Hartpbury College, and can't have done the family business any harm.
+The youngest Randall’s capacity for raising rooves at every stop along his journey from Tycroes to Amman United, Kidwelly, Llandovery College, Hartpbury College, and Bristol can’t have done the family business any harm.
 Jobie is a roofer.

 At Tycroes, they would have loved nothing more than to see the youngest son play for Wales.
 They understand why and have given news of his elevation to the England squad pride of place on their website under the heading: Cae Gelli, where it all started.

-“Harry was born in England and he is an Englishman at heart,'' says Mr Powell who is also the club's secretary, auditor and club founding co-ordinator.
+“Harry was born in England and he is an Englishman at heart,” says Mr Powell who is also the club’s secretary, auditor and club founding co-ordinator.
 “While we regret he will not be donning the Welsh jersey, we fully understand his reasoning.

-“The Prodigal Son, unfortunately, has not yet returned and it may be quite a while before he does but he knows there will always be a special place for him at Tycroes.''
+“The Prodigal Son, unfortunately, has not yet returned and it may be quite a while before he does but he knows there will always be a special place for him at Tycroes.”

 Randall’s imminent entry into Anglo-Welsh affairs at the highest level will update an already rich history.
 At Twickenham in 1994, when Wales lost the match and the Grand Slam but still took the title, England had a Welsh scrum-half and Wales had an English one…Dewi Morris, from Crickhowell, and Rupert Moon, from Walsall.